berkanercan/UdacityProject1/README.md

          * For right line, update _right_max_x with that _x_ value
 4. Call the line drawing function with the points calculated.

+# Potential Shortcomings of my pipeline
+The most obvious shortcoming of my pipeline is that the parameters are fine-tuned by trial&error and thus hardcoded.
+The mask points that I am using are calculated w.r.t. the example images provided.
+It will fail for the cases where there is a wider lane or a curled one.

+Moreover, shadows and minor white dots in between the lanes can be detected as lines as well.
+It can be avoided by tuning the parametes of hough_lines function.
+However, it should not be hardcoded.
+I guess we are going to use machine learning to tune those parameters in the future.